 In an effort to address high energy consumption in the building sector that is mainly fossil - fuelled, support rural areas and areas powered by weak grids, which are common in the MENA region, and achieve higher grid penetration of renewable energy sources (RES) while maintaining grid stability and power quality, this project aims at the implementation of cross border pilots that will support innovative and cost - effective energy rehabilitation in public buildings based on the nanogrid concept.
 Thus, BERLIN project focuses on the increase of photovoltaics (PV) penetration, which coupled with energy storage and demand - side management (DSM) will increase the energy efficiency (EE) of the buildings.
-The implementation of these technologies in a cost - effective way will result in high level of self - resilient public buildings that are green, smart, innovative, and sustainable.
-A total of 6 pilot buildings will be implemented by the end of the project, namely 1 in Cyprus, 2 in Greece, 2 in Israel and 1 in Italy.
+The implementation of these technologies in a cost - effective way will result in high level of self - resilient public buildings that are green, smart, innovative and sustainable.
+A total of 6 pilot buildings will be implemented: 1 in Cyprus, 2 in Greece, 2 in Israel and 1 in Italy.

-The project started in September 2019 and will be completed in September 2023.
+The project has started in September 2019 and is expected to be completed within 48 months.